 Dog breeders must provide accommodation and equipments which are suitable to the physical, behavioural and social needs of the dogs, such as sufficient space to exercise, places to rest, appropriate food and water, proper ventilation and cleanliness.
 Dogs must be inspected at suitable intervals, once per day being the minimum recommended.
 Proper veterinary care should be provided through the services of a veterinarian of whom the establishment is a client.
 The protection from injury, fear and pain is also among the requirements, as well as an adequate number of competent staff, according to the size of the establishment and the number of dogs being kept.
-Staff must comply with dog welfare legislation and must have experience in handling dogs.
-Formal training in animal care is encouraged.
-Staff should be competent and aware of their responsibilities.
+Staff must have experience in handling dogs and regular training is recommended.